vuejs/apollo/README.md

       }, matchedComponents),
     ]).then(() => {
       // Inject the Vuex state and the Apollo cache on the page.
-      // This will prevent unecessary queries.
+      // This will prevent unnecessary queries.

       // Vuex
       js += `window.__INITIAL_STATE__=${JSON.stringify(store.state)};`